Centroid-centered Modeling for Efficient Vision Transformer Pre-training: Introduction

-We conduct self-supervised pre-training on our model for base-size Vision Transformers (ViT-B) on ImageNet-1K and fine-tune our pre-trained model on two downstream tasks, i.e., image classification and semantic segmentation.
+We conduct self-supervised pre-training on ImageNet-1K and fine-tune our pre-trained model on downstream tasks, \ie image classification and semantic segmentation.
 Experimental results show that our method achieves excellent performance for image representation.
-Specifically, our efficient centroid-based MIM outperforms the prior token-based MIM~\cite{bao2022beit} and pixel-based MIM~\cite{he2022masked} in equivalent ViT size and epochs.
-Ablation studies show learning together for both sides of centroids, pixels and tokens, performs better than the singular learning of either form, which indicates the model can be benefited from utilizing the dual-natured property of centroids.
-Further comparison show that compared to token-based MIM models, we achieve significant improvements in the training cost of a parametric tokenizer model.
-While compared to pixel-based MIM, by removing the decoder, pre-training is more computationally economic.
-Besides, we compare the performance of noise resistance for centroid tokenizer and vanilla tokenizers, and demonstrate that our proposed centroid-based MIM has better noise resistance ability.
+Concretely, we achieve 84.3\% on ImageNet-1K classification and 48.4 on ADE20K mIoU with ViT-B, outperforming BEiT by +1.4\% and +3.7 with the same 300 pre-training epochs.
+To demonstrate the scaling ability, we adopt larger backbones and longer pre-training epochs, and achieve notable improvement.
+Ablation studies show learning together for both sides of centroids, pixels, and tokens, performs better than learning singularly of either form.
+Besides, we analyze why our centroid-based MIM is more suitable to the mask-then-predict framework and has the highest token prediction accuracy.
+The contributions of this work can be summarized as follows:

+\begin{itemize} \item We propose a novel non-parametric visual tokenizer based on k-means clustering.
+This tokenizer is rapid to create and only requires a small proportion of the training set, eliminating the need for external data.
+We also introduce a novel random replacing strategy and a stacked model architecture.

+\item We categorize all existing MIM methods by their pre-training objectives into token-based MIM and pixel-based MIM and propose our centroid-based MIM, offering a dual perspective by treating centroids as both patch pixels and index tokens.
+This approach requires a lower tokenizer training cost than token-based MIM, and is more computationally efficient by removing the decoder compared to pixel-based MIM.

+\item We conduct extensive experiments on downstream tasks and transfer tasks to demonstrate our state-of-the-art performance without external supervision and distillation.
+Additionally, we conduct an efficiency analysis including FLOPs, model parameters, and so on.

+\item We thoroughly investigate different visual tokenizers and find that previous visual tokens cannot represent corresponding image patches, compared with our dual-natured centroids.
+Experiments show that our centroid tokenizer exhibits robust performance and can be extended to other tasks including pixel reconstruction.